| |

 Script based setup of a test database

-The previous example used the mapping metadata to setup the test database.
-But normally, the production database is created via SQL scripts.
-So we should do the same for our test setup.
+The previous example used the mapping metadata to set up the test database.
+However, the production database is normally created via SQL scripts, so we should do the same for our test setup.

 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>